My Part in the School Community

-- Introduce the definition of Community from the Learning to Give Web site: <www.learningtogive.org>.
-(Go to the Resource Page and link to Vocabulary, then scroll down to “community.”)
-Compare the published definition to the ideas generated by the class.
+Introduce the definition of Community from the Learning to Give Web site: http://www.learningtogive.org/resources/glossary-philanthropic-terms Compare the published definition to the ideas generated by the class.
 Ask the students if they are a part of any communities that fit this definition.
 Lead the students to recognize that they are part of a school community.

 The assessment for this lesson will be done mostly through teacher’s observation of student participation, but also through the list the students generate while working with their partners.

 Benchmark MS.1 Identify different types of communities with which an individual might identify.

 Strand PHIL.IV Volunteering and Service

 Standard VS 01.
 Needs Assessment

 Benchmark MS.1 Identify a need in the school, local community, state, nation, or world.